Helping our community rebound from natural disasters with resilience.

 Donate by Mail

-Mail your check – payable to Community Foundation of Sarasota County (please indicate county designation on memo line) – to:
+Mail your check payable to the Community Foundation of Sarasota County (please indicate county designation on memo line):

 Suncoast Disaster Recovery Fund